 Your Details

 Name

 Organisation (optional)

 Address

 Postcode Telephone number(s)

 E-mail address

 Landowner (please provide contact details)

-Please indicate in what capacity you are submitting the site details Owner Agent 3rd party Conta ct details:
+Please indicate in what capacity you are submitting the site details Owner□ Agent □ 3rd party □ Conta ct details:

 Site Details

 Address

-Postcode Site (Hectares) Area
+Postcode Site Area

+(Hectares)

 Brief description of site

 Current Land Use

-Site previously submitted to SLAA?
-SLAA ID (if applicable):
+Site previously submitted to (if applicable •

+SLAA?
+JLAAID •

 Location

-Please tick one as appropriate Previously develope d land 9 Not pro eviously developed
+Please tick one as appropriate Previously developed land 10 d land 10 Not previously developed

 Green Belt

 Surrounding Details

 Land Uses

 Character of Surrounding Area

 Constraints

 Policy Constraints

 (if known)

-Physical (access, steep slopes, potential flooding, location of pylons, protected trees, contaminated land, listed buildings etc.)
+Physical (access, steep slopes,

+potential flooding, location of

+pylons, protected trees,

+contaminated land, listed buildings etc.)

 Legal

-$^{^{\}rm 9}$ Defined in Annex 2 of the National Planning Policy Framework 2019
+10 Defined in Annex 2 of the National Planning Policy Framework 2021

-Land ownership

-Other

-What would be required to overcome the constraints identified that currently prohibit development on the site?

-Proposed Development

-Is the site currently in the planning process?
-The site has not been involved in the planning process □ There have been pre-application discussions about the site □ The site has a current or expired outline permission □ (please include application number if known) prefixed RU.
-The site has a current or expired full permission □ (please include application number if known) prefixed RU.
+Land ownership Other What would be required to overcome the constraints identified that currently prohibit development on the site?
+Proposed Development Is the site currently in the The site has not been involved in the planning process \square planning process?
+There have been pre-application discussions about the site \square The site has a current or expired outline permission \Box (please include application number if known) prefixed RU.
+The site has a current or expired full permission \Box (please include application number if known) prefixed RU.
 Is the site available now?
 If not, when is it expected to be available?

-Number of proposed Houses / Units

-Number of Houses / Units to be demolished

-Expected density (Dwellings per hectare)

-Indicative housing mix

-Would you consider making the site available for other residential uses (traveller site, student accommodation, accommodation for older people, self-build)?
+Number of proposed Houses / Units Number of Houses / Units to be demolished Expected density (Dwellings per hectare) Indicative housing mix Would you consider making the site available for other residential uses (traveller site, student accommodation, accommodation for older people, self-build)?
 If yes, please state which other residential uses you would consider making the site available for

 Would you consider making the site available for other uses (for example, economic, retail, leisure)?
-If yes, please state which other uses you would consider making the site available for Over what broad timeframe do you anticipate that the site could be developed?
-If in years 1-5, information should be provided to support the likely timeframe Within next 1-5 years □ Within next 6-10 years □ Within next 11-15 years □ Beyond 15 years □ Other information Viability (has any financial appraisal been undertaken and what are the outcomes) Is there any other information you feel is relevant?
+Yes □ No □ If yes, please state which other uses you would consider making the site available for Over what broad timeframe do you anticipate that the site could be developed?
+If in years 1-5, information should be provided to support the likely timeframe Within next 1-5 years Within next 6-10 years Within next 11-15 years Beyond 15 years Other information Viability (has any financial appraisal been undertaken and what are the outcomes) Is there any other information you feel is relevant?
 Please also include a copy of the site plan with boundaries clearly shown with your completed form whether by post or email.